ICESAT-2HackWeek/Hackweek2024-ICESat-2-Near-Shore-Bathymetry/README.md

 https://www.surf-magazin.de/en/spots-and-areas/baltic-sea/flood-of-the-century-the-baltic-sea-storm-surge-2023-this-is-the-current-situation-at-the-spots/

 <p align="justify">
-ii) We would like to try our hands on machine learning models to see if we can train a model with Sentinel-2 optical spectral data and ground reference bathymetry measurements.<br /> iii) We will also have a chance to peep into the depths of a drifting Arctic meltpond: Mystery Lake.
+ii) We would like to try our hands on developing machine learning models for bathymetric estimation.
+Can we establish models using optical spectral data (Sentinel-2, Landsat, Planet etc.) and ground reference bathymetric measurements?<br /> iii) We will also have a chance to peep into the depths of a drifting Arctic meltpond: Mystery Lake.
 </p>

 ## Collaborators